NVIDIA/nim-deploy/cloud-service-providers/aws/blueprints/deep-research-blueprint-eks/opensearch/README.md

 ## Prerequisites

 Before starting this guide, you must complete the infrastructure setup steps from the [main README](../README.md):
-- ✅ **Steps 1-9**: EKS cluster creation, GPU node groups, GPU operator, storage, and load balancer setup
+- ✅ **Steps 1-8**: EKS cluster creation, GPU node groups, GPU operator, and storage setup

-> **Important**: Complete Steps 1-9 from the [main README](../README.md#eks-infrastructure-setup) before proceeding with this OpenSearch integration guide.
+> **Important**: Complete Steps 1-8 from the [main README](../README.md#eks-infrastructure-setup) before proceeding with this OpenSearch integration guide.

 ## Architecture Overview